ploe/user-service/README.md

 If a task is planned properly you've already done the work towards documenting it.

-So my first step was planning/designing the interface in [the docs for /users](./docs/endpoints/users.md)
+So my first step was planning/designing the interface in [the docs for the endpoint /users](./docs/endpoints/users/README.md)

 ## HTTP over gRPC